Jain-Sunaina/-100-days-coding-challange/README.md

 If x has only 1 digit, then its super digit is x.
 Otherwise, the super digit of x is equal to the super digit of the sum of the digits of x.

+📌 Day 21: Solve Me First

+Problem Statement: Complete the function solveMeFirst to compute the sum of two integers.